regolith-linux/website/content/en/docs/Overview/_index.md

 ## Launching Applications

 It is common for desktop environments to display application launchers throughout the user interface, in the form of icons and text.
 Folders, docks, and context menus are used to present a form of menu to the user.
-Despite them appearing visually different, they are have one function: to launch an application.
+Despite them appearing visually different, they all have one function: to launch an application.
 As with keybindings, in Regolith this user interface of launching apps is refined and minimized.
 Desktop icons, panels, and docks are not used.
 Rather, the user invokes the application launcher which presents a menu of applications sorted by frequency of usage.
 The user may begin typing the name or function of the application they intend to load and the list is filtered accordingly.
 In addition, frequently used applications such as terminal and browser have specific keybindings.
 With this UI treatment, there is no fixed overhead on the display for the presentation of application launchers.
 This provides the user benefit of more screen space devoted to the user's applications.

 ## System Management